vu-rdm-tech/site_copy/getting-started/find-restore.md

 ## Restoring previous file versions

 Previous file versions (revisions) are important if you need to go back to an earlier version of your work.
 Yoda provides you with a backup functionality of these earlier versions.
-This is very useful and means that you can restore files yourself.
+This means you can restore files yourself.

 Yoda saved a new revision of your data every time you save a file using the same name.
 Yoda does not overwrite the existing file, but creates a new revision while the older revision is stored in a hidden location.
 This then becomes a previous file version that you can restore if needed.